Blaauwberg Therapy Centre, 103 Blaauwberg Road, Table

 to include the following para-medical professionals:

 Mandy has a special interest in treating shoulder injuries, dancing injuries, sports injuries and neck and back pain.

 Mandy has lived in Table View since the age of 2.
 She attended Table View Primary School and matriculated from Milnerton High School in 1986.
 She graduated from Stellenbosch University with a BSc degree in Physiotherapy in 1990.
 Her first physiotherapy post was at Groote Schuur Hospital, but after only 3 months, she accepted a job in private practice and started working at Bayside Centre in Table View in April 1991.

 After being employed there for 2 years, Mandy bought the practice and in 1995 moved to Blaauwberg Therapy Centre (BTC).

-Mandy and Karen regularly attend courses and lectures to keep current with the latest research and to constantly expand their knowledge so as to improve the treatments they are able to offer.
-Both physiotherapists treat acute and chronic conditions and do maintenance treatments.
+Mandy regularly attends courses and lectures to keep current with the latest research and to constantly expand her knowledge so as to improve the treatments she is able to offer.
+She treats acute and chronic conditions and does maintenance treatments.

 The broad spectrum of conditions treated include:

 - Muscle strains

 - Ligament sprains